The Backyardigans: Production

-Janice Burgess drew inspiration from action films when writing episodes of the show, as she wanted to adapt high-stakes stories for a young audience.
+Burgess drew inspiration from action films when writing episodes of the show, as she wanted to adapt high-stakes stories for a young audience.
 In an interview with the Pittsburgh Post-Gazette, Burgess was asked what inspired the show; she responded, "I know this is going to sound very strange, but the things I really draw upon are action films.
 I like Die Hard, Star Wars, the Tolkien movies ...
 I thought it would be fun to take kids on that big adventure."
-The character of Uniqua was based on how Burgess viewed herself as a child; as a result, Uniqua was written as the leader of the Backyardigans, and Uniqua was the only character who appeared in every episode.
+The character of Uniqua was based on how Burgess viewed herself as a child; as a result, Uniqua was written as the leader of the Backyardigans, and was the only character who appeared in every episode.

+The main characters were based on designs by children's book author and illustrator Dan Yaccarino.
+Michael Lennicx, an artist at Nick Digital, co-designed the characters.

 Before Nickelodeon ordered the first season, two pilot episodes of The Backyardigans were made.
 The first was a live-action pilot titled "Me and My Friends," filmed at Nickelodeon Studios in September 1998.
 The characters were played by full-body puppets who danced on an indoor stage.
-The pilot was rejected by Nickelodeon, and Janice Burgess decided to rework the concept into an animated show.
-In 2002, a second pilot was created; it was a computer-animated short produced at Nickelodeon Digital.
+The pilot was rejected by Nickelodeon, and Burgess decided to rework the concept into an animated show.
+The original pilot was considered lost media for decades, but was leaked online in June of 2025.

+Between 2001 and 2002, a second pilot was created; it was a computer-animated short produced at Nickelodeon Digital.
 The second pilot was greenlit by Nickelodeon to become a full-length series.
 Nickelodeon called the show "a home-grown Nick Jr. property," as "the whole creative team... [had] been part of the Nick Jr. family for years."

 In December 2009, Nick Jr. president Brown Johnson stated that Nickelodeon intended to keep the show running for "at least another five years.
 Maybe forever."
 Nickelodeon believed that The Backyardigans was an ideal "evergreen" property: a series that would stay in production for a long time through multiple generations.
 A fifth season was planned in 2009.
-However, in 2010, Janice Burgess decided to end The Backyardigans to start working on one of Nickelodeon Animation Studio's newer projects: a revival series of Winx Club, a girls' action-adventure franchise.
+However, in 2010, Burgess decided to end The Backyardigans to start working on Nickelodeon's newer projects: a revival series of Winx Club.
 Burgess brought the former Backyardigans crew onto Winx Club as well.
 This included lyricist McPaul Smith; writers Jeff Borkin, Adam Peltzman, and Carin Greenberg; line producer Sara Kamen; and script coordinator Jonathan Foss.
-Burgess worked as the creative director, story editor, and writer on Winx Club.
+Burgess worked as a story editor, writer, and creative consultant on Winx Club.
 The crew considered it a natural progression, as Winx Club was also a musical action-adventure show, but it targeted an older audience, allowing them to branch out.